 - Purchase your ticket 30 days till 10 minutes before departure (if available till then).

 - Proceed to Gate A which is on the left of the waiting area behind the ticket counters.
 If in doubt, follow one of the many signs saying Shuttle Tebrau, Woodlands or Singapore, or the very prominent line of passengers, but NOT any touts asking you if you wish to go to Singapore – they are “freelance private car operators” and no, they are not GrabCar or Uber either.

-- A KTM staff will be at the end of the queue line checking your tickets from 30 minutes till 10 minutes before departure.
+- Scan your ticket at the turnstiles from 30 minutes till 10 minutes before departure.
 The gate will close 10 minutes before departure.

 - Proceed down the escalator after ticket checking to Malaysian immigration and customs.
 You will see 2 sides of immigration counters on your left and right.
 Proceed to any side.

 - After clearing immigration and customs, you will find a waiting area with many people queuing already, but plenty of empty seats.
 Go ahead and have a seat if you wish, the journey is only 5 minutes.
 It’s not necessary to find a good seat for a 5 minute journey.
 Washrooms are also available in this waiting area.

 - Around 5 to 10 minutes before departure, the door to the platform will open with a rush of passengers trying to presumably secure a good seat.
 Follow the rush if you wish, but it’s really not necessary.
 The escalator down to the platform is in front of this door.

 - Choose your favourite seat on the train or just stand for 5 minutes.